 Even more troubling, the proof quotations are found to only exist in manuscripts that were written several hundred years after the fact.
-Moreover, the real LXX for all practical purposes is found to actually be Vaticanus B and Sinaiticus Aleph (a, also designated "S") - which were both produced from Origen's 5th column.
+Moreover, the real LXX for all practical purposes is found to actually be Vaticanus B (about 90%) and Sinaiticus Aleph (X, also designated "S")1 which were both produced from Origen's 5th column.